List of tallest buildings in Nashville

-Nashville is the capital and largest city in the U.S state of Tennessee, with a metropolitan area of 2.1 million people.
-Nashville is home to 39 buildings with a height greater than 300 feet (91 m), four of which are taller than 492 feet (150 m), making it the largest skyline in Tennessee ahead of Memphis, and in the East South Central states.
-The tallest building in the city and the state is 333 Commerce, formerly and still commonly known as the AT&T Building, which rises 617 ft in downtown Nashville and was completed in 1994.
-Since the mid-2010s, Nashville has been undergoing an unprecedented skyscraper boom.
+Nashville is the capital and largest city in the U.S state of Tennessee, with a metropolitan area of 2.2 million people.
+Nashville is home to 42 buildings (two of which remain under construction but are topped out) with a height of 300 feet (91 meters) or greater as of late 2026.
+Four of those towers are taller than 492 feet (150 m).
+The tallest building in the city (and the state) is 333 Commerce, formerly and still commonly known as the AT&T Building, which rises 617 ft in downtown Nashville and was completed in 1994.
+However, a 750-foot (228.6 m) tower called Paramount will assume the title of the tallest building in Nashville and Tennessee upon its 2028 construction completion.
+Since the early 2010s, Nashville has been undergoing an unprecedented skyscraper boom, as 26 high-rises were built from 2009 to 2025.

 High-rise buildings first appeared in Nashville with the construction of the 12-story First National Bank Building (now the Downtown Courtyard Hotel) in 1905.
 The city's skyline remained short until the completion of the modernist Life & Casualty Tower in 1957.
 At 409 ft (125 m), it was much taller than any other building in Nashville at the time.
-From the 1970s to the mid-1990s, the city added several office and hotel skyscrapers downtown, culminating with the completion of the AT&T Building in 1994.
-Nicknamed the "Batman Building" due to its shape, it is one of Nashville's most recognizable icons.
+From the 1970s to the mid-1990s, the city added several office and hotel skyscrapers downtown.
+In 1994, 333 Commerce was completed.
+It is still commonly known today as the "Batman Building" due to its appearance.